chef/knife-google/README.md

 ### Authorizing Setup

-In order for the knife plugin to programatically manage your servers, you will first need to authorize its use of the Google Compute Engine API.
+In order for the knife plugin to programmatically manage your servers, you will first need to authorize its use of the Google Compute Engine API.
 Authorization to use any of Google's Cloud service API's utilizes the [OAuth 2.0](https://developers.google.com/accounts/docs/OAuth2) standard.
-Once your project has been created, log in to your Google account and visit the [API Console](http://code.google.com/apis/console) and follow the "API Access" menu.
+Once your project has been created, log in to your Google Account and visit the [API Console](http://code.google.com/apis/console) and follow the "API Access" menu.
 Create a new "Client ID" and specify the [Installed Application](https://developers.google.com/accounts/docs/OAuth2#installed)